Back to Resources

 In addition to your corporate bank account, you will likely want a personal bank account in the UAE.
 This is a separate application.

 Personal accounts are generally easier to open than corporate ones, especially once you have your UAE residency visa and Emirates ID.
+The compliance requirements are lighter, and the documentation is simpler.
+For a full comparison of personal account types, fees, and banks, see our guide to personal banking for expats.

 For personal accounts, you typically need your passport, UAE residency visa, Emirates ID, proof of address in the UAE, and a salary certificate or proof of income.
+Many entrepreneurs open their personal account first and then use that existing banking relationship to strengthen their corporate account application.

 Multi-Currency and International Transfers

-If your business operates internationally, consider your bank's capabilities for multi-currency accounts (some banks offer accounts that can hold USD, EUR, GBP, and other currencies alongside AED), international wire transfers via SWIFT (expect AED 50 to 150 per outgoing transfer), online banking for international transfers (some banks let you initiate transfers through their app, others require branch visits for certain amounts), and correspondent banking relationships (the quality of this network affects how smoothly international transfers process).
+Consider your bank's capabilities for multi-currency accounts (some banks offer accounts that can hold USD, EUR, GBP, and other currencies alongside AED), international wire transfers via SWIFT (expect AED 50 to 150 per outgoing transfer), online banking for international transfers (some banks let you initiate transfers through their app, others require branch visits for certain amounts), and correspondent banking relationships (the quality of this network affects how smoothly international transfers process).

 Frequently Asked Questions